 He smiled up at her.
 "See if you can find anymore injured people in town, Pepper.
 I-I will take care of these people here.
 My healing arts close wounds and restore blood quite efficiently." the monk said, "If you run into any of those druids by chance, please don't engage them."

 Pepper led the band of townsfolk to the entrance of the town, where a big crowd of escapees greeted them with somber cheers.
-Turning her gaze back to the crumbling town, Pepper scanned her eyes all around.
+Turning her gaze back to the crumbling town, Pepper scanned around.
 "I wonder if Tarie and that old man will be okay," she whispered to herself.
 Taking a deep breath, she zoomed back into the condemned town, despite the warning shouts of the townspeople behind her.
 "Hang on Tarie!" she shouted to herself.

 Hearing shouts coming from one of the alleys, Pepper followed their source, entering into a large clearing.
 She spotted the elderly man facing off against two individuals wearing bizarre garments and skins resembling twisted animals and demons.
 Their eyes were bloodshot and wide open, radiating a lifeless gaze that made Pepper lose her breath in shock.
 Hideous chunks of metal and gems alike dug into their flesh, creating the image of a humanoid monstrosity.
 On the forehead, a symbol of a star with tendrils sprouting out glimmered ominously.
 The old man glanced back and noticed Pepper's entrance.
 "You have come here?
 Fool!
 I asked you to help evacuate people, not engage in the danger!" he cried angrily at the young redhead.